-St. Peter's Catholic Primary School is a Church aided school in the Diocese of Hallam and is maintained by Doncaster LA.
-This means that the members of St. Peter's and St. Paul's Parishes and the Diocese of Hallam have contributed towards the cost of building the school and continue to care for its building and its people.
+St. Peter's Catholic Primary School is part of the St Francis Catholic Multi Academy Trust (St Francis CMAT), a multi-academy trust based in the Diocese of Hallam.

+Members of St. Peter's and St. Paul's Parishes and the Diocese of Hallam have contributed towards the cost of building the school and continue to care for its building and its people.